Faculty

 Giulia Allegrini

-Senior Assistant Professor of Sociology of Culture and Communication – Alma Mater Studiorum, University of Bologna
+Senior Assistant Professor of Sociology of Culture and Communication – Alma Mater Studiorum, University of Bologna.

-She is a Senior assistant professor.
 She carries out research in the field of participation and civic imagination processes, cultural participation, the role of culture and artistic practices in the production of well-being and social change and study of audiences and participatory cultures.
 She holds her doctorate in Sociology.
 She has been a research fellow at the Department of Arts of the University of Bologna and at the Department of Sociology and Business Law of the University of Bologna, in the context of various European projects.
 She has been collaborating for many years with the Center for Advanced Studies on Consumption and Communication of the Department of Sociology and Business Law.
 She collaborates on a scientific and methodological level with the Foundation for Urban Innovation.
 For several years she has designed and facilitated action-research processes with public bodies and associations.

 Cristina Baldacci